1 Metre 78 in Feet: A practical guide to Metric-Imperial Conversion

 -

 Round to appropriate significant figures: Depending on the context, we can round the result.
 For most practical purposes, rounding to two decimal places is sufficient.
-Therefore, 1.78 meters is approximately 5.84 feet.
+Because of this, 1.78 meters is approximately 5.84 feet.

 Detailed Explanation of the Conversion Process